athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/Scenes/Environment.md

 **Map The Area**
 CONCENTRATE
 As long as your group has successfully Reconnoitered the hex, you can use this activity to create an accurate map of the hex with a successful [Survival](compendium/skills.md#Survival) check (typically at a trained or expert DC).
 When you have an accurate map of the hex, the DC of any check to navigate that hex is reduced by 2.
+(Perhaps Mapping the area allows the PCs to guarantee no night-time encounters!)

 ##### Existing Activities
 Characters can use the [Subsist](rules/actions/subsist.md) downtime activity, which follows the same rules but assumes they're using it after 8 hours or less of exploration.
 Any skill feats or other abilities that apply to [Subsist](rules/actions/subsist.md) normally still apply here.